Location: Ashland University in Ashland, OH

 Eligibility: Full-time STEM discipline faculty and administrators or staff.
 A minimum of one STEM faculty member is required on each institutional team.

 Costs: Travel (up to $500) and accommodation costs will be covered for up to 50 participants (up to 2 per institution).

 Stipends and Support: Each participant will be eligible for an extra stipend (in addition to travel costs) at the completion of the workshop.
-An additional stipend will be available after the submission of an ATE or S-STEM proposal in the 2018 competition.
+An additional stipend will be available after the submission of an ATE proposal in the 2019 or 2020 competition.

-Ongoing Support: The mentor who works with you at the workshop will continue throughout the year to support your efforts to write a complete proposal.
+Ongoing Support: The mentor who works with participants at the workshop will continue until the proposal submission due date to support your efforts to write a complete proposal.
 This will include creating post-workshop milestones, suggesting resources, and providing feedback.
 The Project Coordinator at Ashland University will also be a resource to answer questions and coordinate communication between mentors and participants.

-To register for the workshop, or if you have any questions about activities or arrangements, please contact Dr. Rick Breault at firstname.lastname@example.org or 419.289.5922.
+To register for the workshop, or if you have any questions about activities or arrangements, please continue to the "Next Steps" link below.
+If you have any questions about the workshop or the registration process, please contact the Project Coordinator, Dr. Ruth Gonzalez-Rios at firstname.lastname@example.org or 419.289.5922